The concentrated texture and caramel notes of prune paste gives these mochi muffins a sweet finish while allowing for fat and sugar reduction.

 Preheat oven to 350F/170C.
 Oil muffin tin(s) or line with paper liners.
 You will need enough cups in the tins for about 18 muffins.

-In a medium saucepan over medium heat, warm the prune paste, sugar, and coconut milk to to 160F / 71C.
+In a medium saucepan over medium heat, warm the prune paste or bits, sugar, and coconut milk to to 160F / 71C.
 Using an immersion blender, blend into a smooth puree.
 Set aside to cool slightly.

 In a medium bowl, sift together the tapioca starch, rice flour, and baking powder, whisking to combine.